Garden of Five Senses, Delhi

 Flower Show at Garden of Five Senses

-When we went to the Garden of Five Senses a flower festival was going on.
+When we went there a flower festival was going on.
 We got an opportunity to see and click a lot of colorful flowers which were in full bloom.
 Strolling among a huge variety of garden flowers on the show is itself worth the time & very refreshing from the city life.
 Sharing some of the pictures.

 At the fag end of Delhi winters, the flower show is held here.
 A competitive display of garden flowers of various colors and color combinations are kept on display by the participants like the corporates, nurseries, individuals, flower seed marketers, etc. Some of them also have stalls selling the plants and seeds of flowering plants.
 You may buy them for your personal gardening hobbies etc. Colorful flowers like Dahlias, Roses, Daisies, Gazanias, Primrose, Cosmos, Pansies, etc and many varieties of Cactus can be seen during the show.
 There are prizes to be won for the best gardening flowers.

 A nice place for once in a year visit, when the weather is just perfect in Delhi for an outing.
-Every February The Garden of 5 Senses hosts tourism festivals like flower exhibitions contests, food festivals, different Melas, Dandiya festivals and folk music program.
+Every February it hosts tourism festivals like flower exhibitions contests, food festivals, different Melas, Dandiya festivals and folk music program.
 The weather is also perfect at this of the time of year to spend a day amidst nature enjoying the best that the garden exhibits.